Building, Growing, and Transforming with the American Auto Industry

 It wound up being Barton Malow’s first “fast-track” job.
 While construction was occurring at one end of the plant, Ford was producing vehicles at the other.

-Ultium Cells Spring Hill – the first Ultium Cells project Barton Malow completed.
+Ultium Cells Spring Hill – the second Ultium Cells project Barton Malow completed.

 A joint venture pairing Ford and SK On, the BlueOval SK Battery Park in Glendale, Kentucky, will feature two lithium-ion battery manufacturing plants when fully complete.